MakotoUwu/hangman/README.md

 5. The game will end when you either win by guessing the word correctly, lose by running out of attempts or if you enter quit.

 ## Timeline
 The project took approximately 6-7 hours to complete, including the design, implementation, and testing phases.
-It was developed as part of the AI Bootcamp at BeCode.org, with the aim of strengthening Python syntax and applying programming principles.

 ## Personal Situation
 This project was undertaken as part of the AI Bootcamp at BeCode.org.
 The bootcamp provides a comprehensive learning experience in AI concepts and programming.
 The Hangman Game project was a practical exercise to reinforce programming skills and showcase the application of basic principles and OOP concepts.